VishruthBharadwaj/Eshop/README.md

  4)Product-Product Details.

- In Home of Admin panel where we have Authentication and Authorization where we have Users(It is Nurcery owner details).
+ In Home of Admin panel where we have Authentication and Authorization where we have Users(It is Nursery owner details).

  Need to migrate first before using code.